 Have you ever decided to write, only to stare at a blank screen because you can’t type the words?
 You might have writer’s block.
-Unfortunately, it can be very common, but we’ve got tips for writers block that will make all the difference.
+Unfortunately, it can be very common, but we’ve got the best tips for how to overcome writer’s block that will make all the difference, so keep reading!

-If sitting down to write is easier said than done, you’ll learn what causes writer’s block and how you can overcome it.
+If sitting down and writing is easier said than done, don’t worry.
+In this article, you’ll learn what causes writer’s block and just how to overcome it.

 What is writer’s block?

-Writer’s block is when you are in a creative slump and can’t seem to get anything written.
+Writer’s block happens when you are in a creative slump and can’t seem to write anything.
 You might feel like you have a lot to write, but nothing makes sense, or you may feel like you’ve completely lost the ability to form sentences.

 The moment you start to write, your fingers freeze, and your brain gets distracted.
 It can affect any writer at any time in their writing career.

-In fact, many famous writers have been afflicted with writer’s block, including Leo Tolstoy and Virginia Woolf.
+In fact, many famous writers have been afflicted with writer’s block, including John Steinbeck and Maya Angelou.

 What causes writer’s block?

-So what causes writer's block?
-There are a few factors that can create roadblocks, including external and internal factors.
+A few factors can create roadblocks, including external and internal factors.

-One key to overcoming writers block is to work through any psychological barriers you may have.
+One key to discovering how to deal with writer’s block is to work through any psychological barriers you may have.

 No writer likes having writer’s block, but it does happen.
-Fortunately, there are ideas you can use to try to overcome this problem.
-Here are some of our tips for writers block:
+Fortunately, there are ideas you can use to try to fix this problem.
+Here’s how to overcome writer’s block: